Mellon Mays Undergraduate Fellowship

 How big is the program?

 Each year we can recruit no more than five Columbia University sophomores.
-As a result, during the academic year there are no more than ten students participating in the weekly dinner meetings.
+As a result, during the academic year there are no more than ten students participating in the weekly lunch meetings.

 I want to study abroad in my junior year.
 Is this compatible with the program?